emweb/winstng/README-winst.txt

   interaction.
 This will be fixed by making VisualMagick work from the command line.

-- On Windows, MySQL++ is not available (= hangman example not built) because it uses a not-so-good build system (Bakefile) and, well, Emweb should really port hangman to Wt Dbo.
+- On Windows, MySQL++ is not available (= hangman example not built) because MySQL++ uses a not-so-good build system (Bakefile) and, well, hangman should really be ported to use Wt Dbo.

 - Not really an issue but worth noting: patches have DOS line-endings, otherwise GNU patch on Windows crashes.

 LICENSE